Photo by Etienne Girardet on Unsplash

 Even if it’s not your style it contains a ton more information that will help you make your purchase.

 A good product description tells people the details of the product and why they should buy it.
+It truly thinks about your customer.

-7. Social Media Blurbs/Ads
+6. Social Media Blurbs/Ads

 Photo by Prateek Katyal on Unsplash